Our Services

 Helpful Resources

-Sleep paralysis occurs when you wake before REM atonia ends, leaving your mind alert but your body unable to move and often accompanied by chest pressure or vivid hallucinations.
+Sleep paralysis happens when you wake up before REM atonia ends, leaving your mind alert but your body temporarily unable to move.
+Episodes often include chest pressure, a sense of presence, or vivid hallucinations, and typically last seconds to a couple of minutes.

 Sleep paralysis is tied to the natural sleep cycle, specifically the REM (rapid eye movement) phase: